Crockwell-Solutions/cdk-lambda-debugger/README.md

     This uses AWS SAM to invoke the Lambda function locally.
 Select `Lambda Function - SAM Debugger` from the Run and Debug menu in VSCode and hit F5.
 You should see the logging output.

     This works by the launch configuration calling the preLaunchTask to build the project.
-The build phase will use ESBuild (akin to the `NodejsFunction` to transpile the source code.
-Transpiled code is stored and run from the `dist` folder which is only used for local invoke)
+The build phase will use ESBuild (akin to the `NodejsFunction` to bundle the source code.
+Bundled code is stored and run from the `dist` folder which is only used for local invoke)

     You can add breakpoints to the source code in `src/lambda-debugging-function.ts` and the debugger will adhere to the source maps and link back to the original source code.